 The blockchain’s inherent design makes it adept at enabling the monitoring of transactions securely and more transparently.
 This capacity places it at an advantage when it comes to the supply chain.
 It has made it possible for relevant parties to access information about the origin of food and other sensitive products.

 This makes it easy to trace back contaminated or counterfeit goods to their source.
-It also allows for quality control during manufacturing processes and tracking goods during transport till they get to their destination.
+It also allows for quality control during manufacturing processes and tracking products during transport till they get to their destination.
 The overall effect is the reduction in costs, delays, and human errors.

 The capability of the blockchain technology to offer end-to-end encryption and enhanced privacy has made it possible to improve the legacy cybersecurity model.
 Data on the new model is not subject to any single point of failure and is also less prone to hacking or unauthorized tampering.